 While the Tourist Card is a Cuban government requirement, the General License is a US government requirement.

-Every American traveling to Cuba in 2023 must plan their trip within the guidelines of a category of authorized travel, known as a General License.
+Every American traveling to Cuba must plan their trip within the guidelines of a category of authorized travel, known as a General License.
 There are 12 Categories of authorized travel to Cuba, ranging from religious visits to humanitarian projects.

 Each of these categories has a different set of rules and regulations that you must obey while you travel.
 Luckily, it’s very easy to plan a 100% legal trip under the Support for the Cuban People category.
 If you have any questions about how it works, feel free to contact one of our Cuban travel experts!